sa-tre/satre-specification/docs/source/index.md

 ==============================================================

 Note:
-> This is a living doccument under active development.
+> This is a living document under active development.

 Contents
 --------